 I like a chunkier salsa with a bit of a crunch, which is why I use bell peppers instead of tomatoes.
-Peppers will also keep the salsa from getting too watery if you plan to enjoy it over the course of a few days/up to a week.
+Peppers will also keep the salsa from getting too watery if you plan to enjoy it over the course of a few days or up to a week.

-This simple dish can be served with chips and guacamole or as a topper for your tacos on Cinco de Mayo.
-It's also a great way to spice up a simple fish dinner.
-For example, salmon with white rice, sliced avocado, and (several) spoonfuls of this salsa on top!
-It will also add some flavor to a simple lunch salad, or when used on top of an egg and avocado toast for breakfast.
+This simple dish can be served with chips and guacamole or as a topper for your tacos (fish, chicken, pork, beef, veggie - whatever kind you like!).
+It's also a great way to spice up a simple dinner.
+For example, take your salmon with white rice, add sliced avocado, and (several) spoonfuls of this salsa on top!
+I also recently did this with grilled pork chops (instead of fish) that I marinated in a cilantro-lime marinade.
+It was great!
+This salsa will also add some flavor to a simple lunch salad, or when used on top of an egg and avocado toast at breakfast.
 You can enjoy this salsa multiple ways all week long!

-Though it is easier to just purchase premade salsa in the grocery store, there are definitely added benefits to making your own.
+Though purchasing premade salsa in the grocery store is easier, there are definitely added benefits to making your own.
 Chopping all of the colorful ingredients and taking in their different aromas makes for an excellent mindfulness activity.
-Taste-testing the fruits as you chop makes for a sweeter experience, too. : )
+Taste-testing the fruits as you chop makes for a sweeter experience, too!

 1 Large Red Bell Pepper

 1/2 Small Red Onion (or 1/4 of a bigger one)

 1/2 Small Yellow Onion (or 1/4 of a bigger one)